10 Top-Rated Tourist Attractions in the Negev Region

 9 Makhtesh Ramon

-The largest of the three elliptical craters known as "mortars" (makhtesh) in the Negev is Makhtesh Ramon, which is 30 kilometers long by eight-kilometers wide.
+The largest of the three elliptical craters known as "mortars" (makhtesh) in the Negev is Makhtesh Ramon, 30 kilometers long by eight-kilometers wide.
 It is not a volcanic crater, but was formed 70 million years ago by the collapse of the land over underground cavities.
-Huge fossils of saurians, which lived 150 million years ago have been found here.
-The little town of Mitzpe Ramon has impressive views into the crater with the bottom 500 meters lower down.
+Huge fossils of saurians, which lived 150 million years ago, have been found here.
+The little town of Mitzpe Ramon has impressive views into the crater, with the bottom 500 meters lower down.

-On the east side are the remains of forts, notably Mezad Mishhor, built by the Nabataeans in the 1st century BC to protect the caravan route from their capital, Petra, to Avdat and via Subeita to Nizzana.
+On the east side are the remains of forts, notably Meẕad Mishẖor, built by the Nabataeans in the 1st century BC to protect the caravan route from their capital, Petra, to Avdat and via Subeita to Nitzana.

 Location: 86 kilometers south of Be'er Sheva

-Makhtesh Hagadol (the "Great Mortar") is the middle one of three erosion craters in the Negev, smaller than Makhtesh Ramon.
-Like Makhtesh HaQatan, the "Little Mortar", it lies to the north of the Wilderness of Zin.
-Both can be accessed via a hike.
-The best base is the town of Yeroham.
+Makhtesh Hagadol (the "Great Mortar") is the middle one of three erosion craters in the Negev, smaller than Makhtesh Ramon but just as interesting for walkers and nature lovers.
+Like Makhtesh HaKatan, the "Little Mortar," it lies to the north of the Wilderness of Zin.
+Both can be accessed and explored by walking trails down into the crater.
+The best base for both Makhtesh Hagadol and Makhtesh HaKatan is the small town of Yeruham, where those who don't want to hike independently can also find guides.

 Location: 86 kilometers south of Be'er Sheva